MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/quickstart-build-deploy-applications.md

 ms.custom: overview
 ---

-# Quickstart: Build, deploy and improve your application with GitHub Copilot for Azure
+# Quickstart: Build and deploy your application with GitHub Copilot for Azure

 In this quick start you will use GitHub Copilot for Azure to help you create and deploy a new web site into Azure.
 This will demonstrate one way to integrate GitHub Copilot for Azure into your development and deployment workflow.